Council tax for student housing

 If you live in a house in multiple occupation (HMO) the owner of the property is liable to pay the council tax.
 For council tax purposes, a property that's occupied by more than one household or by one or more tenants each with their own tenancy agreement for part of the property is likely to be an HMO.

 Discounts aren't given automatically, we may ask you for proof or inspect your home.
 You still need to pay your council tax whilst applying for a discount but if you're entitled to a discount we'll give you a refund.
-Call 01752 668000 or use the button above to apply for a discount.
+Use the button above to apply for a discount.
 If you want to cancel a discount you're receiving, use the general enquiry form below.

 Appeal a decision